openthread/openthread/doc/site/en/guides/border-router/beaglebone-black.md

 > variants have onboard Wi-Fi capability, and some of this guide may be
 > applicable.

-## Step 1: Download and install the OS.
+## Step 1: Download and install the OS

 1. Download the [latest Debian IoT image for BeagleBone](https://beagleboard.org/latest-images).